micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_uart/index.md

 |:-----:|:-----------------:|
 | NuttX | Olimex-STM32-E407 |

 NSH is a system console that can be used through different interfaces.
-On this tutorial, we will show how to use it over the UART peripheral.
+In this tutorial, we will show how to use it over the UART peripheral.
 The UART (Universal Asynchronous Receiver-Transmitter) is a communication peripheral implemented on a micro-controller, which allows bidirectional serial communication.

 ## Hardware requirements:
 - [Olimex-STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware)